Types of car loan interest rates

 |Bad Credit Car Loan||From 15.00%|

 IMPORTANT: These are example interest rates for car loans in Australia and are not indicative of the current rates available.
 Rates will vary and change from time to time, and for accurate, up-to-date rates you will need to speak to your broker or lender directly.

 Are you an employee wanting to salary package a vehicle for work?
-Read everything you need to know about this type of vehicle finance in our Novated Lease guide.
+Read everything you need to know in our Novated Lease guide.

 Best fixed-interest car loans

-The best car loan interest rates for a consumer will be fixed - this means the interest rate applied to your loan will remain exactly the same for the duration of the loan term.
-Fixed-rate interest car loans which provide immediate full ownership of the vehicle will begin at 5.00%.
-With these loans, you generally cannot make additional repayments or repay the loan earlier than initially agreed.
+The best car loan rates for a consumer will be fixed - this means the finance interest rate applied to your loan will remain exactly the same for the duration of the loan term.
+Fixed-rate interest car finance loans which provide immediate full ownership of the vehicle generally begin around 5.00%.
+With these loans, you generally cannot make additional repayments but you may be able repay the loan earlier than initially agreed.

 A brand-new vehicle purchased from a franchise or dealership - i.e. not private sale - will often get you the lowest rates on a car loan.
 In the example below, you can see how three vehicles purchased from a dealership or franchise may affect interest rates.

 Brand-New Car Loan Interest Rates vs Used Car Loan Interest Rates